myles-b-sudo/atlas-myles-repo/README.md

 # atlas-myles-repo
-This is mymfirst public Repo
+This is my first public Repo
-updating line on remote repository updating line on local repository
+:)